-No negative effects to biodiversity are predicted to arise from this project, or adjacent committed projects from a cumulative impact perspective, and for this reason mitigation measures have not been recommended.
-While there are sensitive ecological receptors within the zone of influence (i.e. protected areas in Dublin Bay) there are no aspects of the project which could result in significant negative impacts.
+No negative effects to biodiversity are predicted to arise from this project and for this reason mitigation measures have not been recommended.
+While there are sensitive ecological receptors within the zone of influence (i.e. protected areas in Dublin Bay) there are no aspects of the project which could result in significant negative impacts, primarily due to the project being located above the rejuvenated Frascati Centre and associated podium car park.